damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 The Akismet filter may also flag false positives and prevent a user from creating issues.
 The contents of the flagged issue get stored in the spam logs, which is only accessible to admin users.
-Fom time to time, we may need to submit the flagged issue as "ham" (e.g. when a user lodges a complaint on the Support Tracker about not being able to create issues).
+From time to time, we may need to submit the flagged issue as "ham" (e.g. when a user lodges a complaint on the Support Tracker about not being able to create issues).
 Currently, there are no notifications whenever an entry is flagged, so this needs to be monitored